int-brain-lab/iblsre/servers/README.md

 # At the end, deploy the flows to prefect and run
 cd ~/Documents/PYTHON/iblsre/servers/containers
-python iblserver_prefect.py   # NB: this needs to be run in the same directory as the script: the relative path of this script needs to be the same as the relative path
+python iblserver_prefect.py   # NB: this needs to be run in the same directory as the script: the relative path of this script needs to be the same as the relative path in each one of the docker containers
-# at last, this is an example to run one of the deployments right away (by default the schedul)
+# at last, this is an example to run one of the deployments right away (by default the scheduler)
 prefect deployment run iblsorter-jobs/iblserver-iblsorter-jobs
 ```